getsentry/rfcs/text/0063-sdk-crash-monitoring.md

 Similar to option 2, we use [client reports](https://develop.sentry.dev/sdk/client-reports/) instead of sending events.
 We would need the entire event to get enough context to fix a crash.
 So basically, we would add the crash event to client reports.

+> Client reports are a protocol feature that let clients send status reports about themselves to Sentry [develop docs](https://develop.sentry.dev/sdk/client-reports/).

+> Bugs in our SDKs are out of scope for client reports and are not being tracked using client reports at the moment, [develop-docs](https://develop.sentry.dev/sdk/client-reports/#basic-operation).

+According to the develop docs, client reports could be used for such a feature.

+> The client reports feature doesn't expect 100 percent correct numbers, and it is acceptable for the SDKs to lose a small number of client reports, [develop docs](https://develop.sentry.dev/sdk/client-reports/#sdk-side-recommendations).

+So the SDK might drop some crashes, but  that's acceptable.

 ### Pros

 1. Opposite of [Con 2 of option 2](#option-2-cons).